Gasket Selection Guide for Pipe Flanges

 In addition to this, engineers shall also consider the financial implications of specific choices, such as:

-• Life Cycle Costs: Consider not only the initial cost of the gasket but also the potential costs associated with maintenance, downtime, and replacement.
+- Life Cycle Costs: Consider the initial cost of the gasket and the potential costs associated with maintenance, downtime, and replacement.
 A more expensive gasket that offers a longer service life or reduced maintenance requirements may be more cost-effective in the long run.

 Regulatory Considerations